 “No, Catarina,” I interrupt her.
 “You did the right thing.”

 “I am sorry,” she repeats.
-“I don’t know the details about your relationship… Now I’m confused…”
+“I don’t know the details of your relationship… Now I’m confused…”

 Trying to relax, I take another sip from the delicious tea.

 “You see, Catarina, our relationship wasn’t what you would call conventional, nor a proper one…”

 “Ugh~ I don’t know how to say it… We were intimate friends… friends with benefits.
 Every time we met in a town or city, we slept together.”

 “Oh, my… Tales tell that you were a couple.”

 “Almost a couple…” I sigh.
 “We tried it once, but it didn’t work out for us, and we kept being friends.
 Ugh~ How to say it properly?”

 The old Catarina begins to giggles.

 “You don’t have to be formal just because I am an old lady…” she giggles drawing inverted commas into the air.
 “You were fuckbuddies, right?”